rchain/architecture-docs/contracts/namespaces.rst

  | for(ptrn1;...;ptrnn <- v1;...;vn){P} | v1;...;vn!(@Q1;...;@Qn) → P{ @Q1;...;@Qn/ptrn1;...;ptrnn }

 The asynchronous set of transactions occurring in the namespace :code:`x`, and the asynchronous set of transactions occurring in the namespace :code:`v`, are double-blind; they are anonymous to each other unless introduced by an auxillary process.
-This mechanism to isolate sets of process/contract interactions essentially partitions RChain’s address space into many independent transactional environments, each of which are internally concurrent and may execute in parallel with one another.
+This approach to isolating sets of process/contract interactions essentially partitions RChain’s address space into many independent transactional environments, each of which are internally concurrent and may execute in parallel with one another.

 .. figure:: .. /img/blocks-by-namespace.png